This Cheesy Ground Beef and Pasta Casserole has been the star of so many gatherings it’s earned the nickname Company Casserole.

 Want to know the best part about having a baby?
 Casseroles.

 Okay, okay maybe that’s not the best part.
 There are snuggles and baby smiles and belly raspberries and soft, tickly hair on your chin.
 But besides all that stuff, it’s totally the casseroles.

 After the little Mr. was born, friends and family flooded our home with food.
 For the first few weeks our counters were filled with crock pots and casserole dishes, tupperware and ziplock bags filled with cookies.
 Despite my love for cooking, it was the last thing on my mind in those early days.
 Were it not for the generosity of our friends, we would’ve spent most nights scarfing down a bowl of soggy cereal or eating peanut butter straight from the jar.

 Casseroles are my love language.
 I love to give them and receive them.
 Nothing says “I care about you” quite like a giant casserole dish and a blanket of cheese.
-I’ve loved a lot of cheesy casseroles over the years, but this Company Casserole might be my favorite.
+I’ve loved a lot of cheesy casseroles over the years (looking at you Tater Tot Casserole), but this Company Casserole might be my favorite.
 I discovered this easy recipe in college while leafing through a church cookbook.
 I was desperate to eat something other than grilled cheese for dinner, and this seemed easy enough for even a novice cook to handle.

 I had no idea my minimal efforts would reward me with such goodness.
 Ground beef and pasta is swimming in a creamy tomato sauce and smothered in melty cheese.
 It’s the kind of satisfying, hearty, comfort food meal that makes you feel loved from the belly out.